tiepdotme/serenade-wind/_posts/2020-08-10-sailing-resume-part-2.md

 Sue probably hated me right then and there.

 As the night ticked on, we crawled our way across the bay, finally arriving in Sausalito at 2 a.m.
-Sue drove us back to her house and we collapsed in our beds.
+Sue drove us back to her house, and we collapsed in our beds.

 {% include post-image-gallery.html gallery=site.data.galleries.sail-resume.sanfran galId="sanfran" hideArrows=true %}

 When I recount this story to friends and family, I receive a sequence of reactions: 1) worry over the tribulation I faced, 2) relief that I made it back safely, and 3) surprise when I tell them I would do it again in a heartbeat because I had a chance to learn to sail under different conditions.

-When I told this story to Andrew, he aligned with my conclusion.
+When I told this story to Andrew, he readily agreed with my conclusion.
 This certainly played out when we experienced sailing together in Greece.

 Stay tuned for the final part of our series on Sailing Resume.